Yurockkk/Bluetooth-RPi-Python/README.md

 # Bluetooth-RPi-Python
-A Python script running on Raspberry Pi 3 to receive commands (data) from / send executed results to an Android Device over bluetooth.
+A Python script running on Raspberry Pi 3 to receive commands (SSID & password) from / send executed results to an Android Device over bluetooth.
 Bluetooth-RPi-Python is used with this Android App: [Bluetooth-RPi](https://github.com/Yurockkk/Bluetooth-RPi)

 ## Instruction